The scope of discovery

 A brief explanation of the discovery process.
 Focus is on the Federal Rules, but much of the information applies to states such as Massachusetts as well.

-Discovery: representing yourself in an eviction case, Mass.
-Law Reform Institute, revised May 2017.
+Discovery: Representing yourself in an eviction case, Mass.
+Law Reform Institute, revised June 2024.

 Family law advocacy for low and moderate income litigants, 3rd ed., MCLE, 2018.

-Chapter 2: Overview of probate and family court, Discovery, page 19 with sample interrogatories and request for production of documents.
+Chapter 2: Overview of probate and family court, Discovery, page 19 with sample interrogatories and request for production of documents in family law cases.

-Representing yourself in a civil case part VII: proceeding with a civil case.
-What is discovery, Mass.
+Representing yourself in a civil case part VII: Proceeding with a civil case, Mass.
 Trial Court.

 Print sources